-A dip into Ryan Stramrood’s swimming CV is impressive, and cold: he has already completed 69 Robben Island-to-mainland crossings and swam solo across the notorious English Channel.
-With a team of South Africans, he swam the first official “Ice Mile” in -1°C water in Antarctica, completed the world’s first swim around the southernmost tip of South America – Cape Horn – and, again with some extreme friends, was the first, South African male to swim from Europe to Africa across the Gibraltar Strait.
+A dip into Ryan Stramrood’s swimming CV is impressive, and cold: he has already completed 140 Robben Island-to-mainland crossings and swam solo across the notorious English Channel.
+With a team of South Africans, he swam the first official “Ice Mile” in -1°C water in Antarctica, completed a swim in the Jokulsarlon Glacier Lagoon in Iceland, and competed in the IISA World Championships in Borghausen, Germany.
+And this is just the tip of the proverbial iceberg of his swimming achievements.

 But beyond Ryan’s physical prowess, this born-and-bred Capetonian is a gifted speaker whose telling of a personal journey of challenge and discovery is deeply inspiring.